deepjs/deepjs/DOCS/ocm.md

 ```

-Resumed : when modes map are merged with namespace (deep.Modes or deep.context.modes (through deep.modes)), it does :
+Resumed : when modes map are merged with a namespace (either deep.Modes or deep.context.modes (through deep.modes)), it does :
 ```javascript
 for(var i in modesMap)
 	namespace[i] = modesMap[i];